 All scholarships will be paid directly to the college or university you will attend.

 6. If I win, will my high school benefit?

 Yes, Rau for Art aims to support both individual blossoming artist and arts education in the Greater New Orleans Area, as well.
 The high school art department of the first place winner will receive $500 to put towards supplies and/or programming.
-Furthermore, our new Teacher Assistance Fund, which is like a small grant that teachers in Orleans Parish can apply for.
+Furthermore, we encourage all art teachers to apply for our Teacher Assistance Fund.

 7. How does my high school receive its award?

-Your high school’s award will be paid directly to your school; this will be coordinated by RFA once the winners have been announced.
+Your high school’s award will be paid directly to your school.

 Please contact us at firstname.lastname@example.org with any further questions.